hyperdefined/website-old-2/index.md

 ---
 layout: default
 title: "flower doggy 🌺🐾"
-description: "I'm hyperdefined, a fluffy, dumb wolf.
-I'm a system admin and developer."
+description: "I'm hyperdefined, a fluffy, flower wolf.
+I'm and IT nerd and developer."
 ---
 ## Awoo!
-I'm hyperdefined, a fluffy, dumb wolf.
-I'm a system admin and developer.
+I'm hyperdefined, a fluffy, flower wolf.
+I'm and IT nerd and developer.

 I'm also a fursuiter!